skeletonlabs/skeleton/.changeset/empty-apricots-judge.md

 ---
-"skeleton.dev": minor
 "@skeletonlabs/skeleton": minor
 ---

-feat: added pagination-control Numeric row
+feat: The Paginator component can now be displayed as a numeric row of pages